antoinedelia/cloud-optimist/cloud/content/posts/How I Automated My Blog To The Cloud.md

 So what I needed was essentially a way to focus on the content of the blog, and make sure I could attach to it a nice theme, and that was it!

 But, as I'm an engineer, so in essence, a real bad designer, I wanted to avoid having to deal with CSS as much as possible.
 Again, I wanted to focus on the content, rather than the looks.

-# Automating, automating, automating

-Storing to GitHub and allow automatic deployment.
+So I searched and searched for the perfect tool.
+And I didn't had to look too long to find it: Hugo.

+Upon arriving on its website, I was greeted by an intriging message message: `The world’s fastest framework for building websites`.
+Surely, I was curious, and dug into the documentation.
+And oh boy, was I not disappointed.

+This was exactly what I wanted.
+A framework where I had to write in markdown format, that would be converted to HTML for me.
+Plus, it came with a bunch of themes, so I didn't even had to bother about the design.
+I could just pick one that I liked, and move on.

+So, without losing any more time, I started to setup this new blog.
+I came across a handy script that converted my whole Wordpress database into compatible markdown syntax, and I was ready to go!

+# Terraform to the rescue

+TODO: talk about Terraform to setup S3 + CloudFront

+# Copy and paste my website?
+Ain't no way

+My website was now perfect.
+I could focus on its content, just like I wanted.
+But there was one last thing that I knew I could enhance: the deployment.

+You see, everytime I wanted to create a new post, I had to build my website, and drop the files into my S3 bucket, on my AWS account.
+For a lazy developer like myself, this was of course, a terrible waste of time and energy.

+So I dived into the magical world of CI/CD pipelines.
+And despite Jenkins best effort to get noticed, I quickly turned to what seemed the most logical at the time: GitHub Actions.

+GitHub Actions are basically CI/CD pipelines that you can define directly in your source code (assuming that you are using GitHub, of course).
+The main benefit is that you do not need any additional account, and the syntax is pretty straightforward.

+So, I setup the pipeline, and everything went green!

+# Wrapping up

+At the beginning, I had to maintain a WordPress blog, which was tedious because of versionning, maintainability and ease of deployment.

+Today, my blog is stored on GitHub, and on every single change of its content, everything is deployed automatically to AWS, for less than a dollar a month.

+After realizing the power of static websites, AWS and GitHub Actions, I migrated three other personal websites to this new workflow, and I am now never scared to make a change!